 Lucille wasn’t sure.
-“Bird-thing, how can we counteract the slowdown?”
+“Bird-thing, how can we counteract sluggishness when we gain mass?”

 “The bottleneck is our Hurricane Armor,” said ZAP’s bird-pilot.
 “Its merged mind is made of only a hundred pilots, and we’re spreading it thin.
 It can’t control our immense mass in a timely manner.”

 “So it needs more pilots?”
 Lucille stared down the Enemy Hurricane advancing on them.
 “Minah.
 Any volunteers to be merged with our armor?”

 “That’s won’t be necessary,” said the bird-pilot.
 “We’re already producing human simulacra, remember?
 They’ll be our new Zephyrs.”

 Lucille looked at the spinning Wheel.
 “Sou da.
 We’ll add pilots to our armor as soon as we’ve made them.
 But how?
 What do we do?”

 Lucille magnified the image on her main monitor.
 Her Wheel’s rim had blades like the teeth of a circular saw.
 As the Wheel spun, the blades spun also, but a silver circle near the rim remained stationary.
 “Charlie, Daisuke, turn the Wheel so its flat side faces me.”

 Now Lucille saw the silver circle was the first link of a chain.
 The next link was inside the Wheel, which seemed impossible as the Wheel was almost two-dimensional and each link was light-years thick.
 “When you pull that chain,” explained the bird-pilot, “I’ll send a potent specimen from Earth’s recreation to help pilot the Galaxy Zephyr.”